mmondics/wild-west-kubernetes/README.md

 With matching labels applied to two of our managed clusters, we can now create an application and dictate which clusters to deploy to.

-In the RHACM Console, we navigate to the applications page from the left-side menu, then click on the `Create Application` button.
+In the RHACM Console, we navigate to the applications page from the left-side menu, then click the *Create Application* button.

 ![create-application](images/create-application.png)